macbeth-byui/cse280-course/challenge-set/group04.md

 **Part 1**

-Graph function $f$ using a graphing calculator.
+Graph both functions $f$ and $g$ using a graphing calculator.
 Explain what this so-called "sawtooth" function represents.

 <br /><br />